 Do You Want a Wall Oven(s) or a Range?

 Like a lot of kitchen decisions, there is not necessarily a right or wrong answer here, and there are certainly pros and cons to each option, it all comes down to your preferences, your space, and your budget.
 Let's dig into the specific pros and cons of each choice.

 Wall Oven Pros

-- Cooking Capacity - The cooking capacity will be the same if you are considering one single wall oven vs. a 36" range which also comes with a single oven.
+- Cooking capacity: The cooking capacity will be the same if you are considering one single wall oven vs. a 36" range which also comes with a single oven.
 Where a wall oven can offer more cooking space is in the double oven category.
-The double wall oven will come with two equal, full sized wall ovens.
-While a 30", 36" or 48" range units will not.
+The double wall oven will come with two equal, full-sized wall ovens while 30", 36", or 48" range units will not.
 The 48" range does have two ovens, but one is much smaller than the other and gives you more of an oven and a half situation.
-The only range that will give you two full sized ovens is the 60, " and a lot of kitchens just do not have the space for a unit this big.
+The only range that will give you two full-sized ovens is the 60", and a lot of kitchens just do not have the space for a unit this big.

-- Easy Access - Wall ovens are just easier to get to.
+- Easy access: Wall ovens are just easier to get to.
 Because most are installed around eye-level, utilizing the oven does not require any bending, kneeling or crouching.
-Many view this has a huge "pro," especially when transporting hot foods.
-The ease of access of this oven will also allow cooks of all ages to use the appliance making it the best choice for an aging in place kitchen.
+Many view this as a huge "pro," especially when transporting hot foods.
+The ease of access of this oven will also allow cooks of all ages to use the appliance making it the best choice for an aging, in-place kitchen.

 Wall Oven Cons

-- Space - The range combines the oven and cooktop surface into one appliance which takes up less space.
-In one 30", 36", 48" or 60" swoop you have covered your oven and cooktop basis in the kitchen which is a major pro for those with a smaller space like mine.
+- Space: The range combines the oven and cooktop surface into one appliance which takes up less space.
+In one 30", 36", 48", or 60" swoop you have covered your oven and cooktop basis in the kitchen which is a major pro for those with a smaller space.

 As you can see, there is no cut and dry answer to which appliance or appliance combination to go with.
 Let the space you have and your specific cooking needs guide your way to making the best decision for you and your kitchen.